collinco/SavedRedditInterface/README.md

 ```
 2. Run `npm install` to get necessary packages.

 3. Create a Reddit app using your profile here : https://www.reddit.com/prefs/apps/.
-Make sure you set the redirct uri to your server
+Make sure you set the redirect URI to your server
 ![image](https://user-images.githubusercontent.com/13059208/115661814-a7c70700-a303-11eb-8806-ab8848397033.png)

 4. Create a config.json file with your Reddit App details. put it in the root directory where app.js is.